How much water does a rabbit drink? Bowl vs bottle and warning signs

 • Systemic infection

 If your rabbit repeatedly empties a large bowl within hours, consult a rabbit-savvy vet.
-Blood work and urinalysis allow a rapid diagnosis.
+The veterinarian will decide whether a clinical examination, urinalysis, or blood tests are needed.

 For the other daily feeding reference points, see our article on how many pellets to feed a rabbit to complete the picture of a balanced daily ration.